eclipse-edc/MinimumViableDataspace/README.md

 You will receive a response immediately, but that only means that the request has been received.
 In order to get the current status of the negotiation, we'll have to inquire periodically.

-### 3. Query negotiation status
+### 6.3 Query negotiation status

 With the `ControlPlane Management/Get Contract Negotiations` request we can periodically query the status of all our contract negotiations.
-Once the `state: FINALIZED`, we copy the value of the `contractAgreementId`:
+Once the state shows `FINALIZED`, we copy the value of the `contractAgreementId`:

 ```json
 {